Water-Buckets/findPrimes/README.md

 # Usage:
 findprimes [threads] [method] [n] [outputFile]

-If threads equals 1 the program will run in singleThread mode.
-Else if threads is over 1 the program will run in multiThread mode.
 You can tell the program to use multiple threads by providing a number for threads.
 If the number of threads is invalid, the program will exit with an error.

 You can tell the program to use a specific method by providing a character for method.
-For method you can choose between 'a' 'b' 'c' 'd' 'e' 'f' 'g'.
+For method you can choose between 'a' 'b' 'c' 'd' 'e' 'f'.

 a stand for Trial Division.